NanoComp/meep/doc/docs/FAQ.md

 There is no simple formula relating the input current amplitude (**J** in Maxwell's equations) to the resulting fields (**E**) etcetera, even at the same point as the current.
 The exact same current will produce a different field and radiate a different total power depending upon the surrounding materials/geometry, and depending on the frequency.
 This is a physical consequence of the geometry's effect on the local density of states; it can also be thought of as feedback from reflections on the source.
 As a simple example, if you put a current source inside a perfect electric conductor, the resulting field will be zero.
 As another example, the frequency-dependence of the radiated power in vacuum is part of the reason why the sky is blue.

-See also our online book chapter on [Wave source conditions](http://arxiv.org/abs/arXiv:1301.5366).
+See also our online book chapter on [Wave Source Conditions](http://arxiv.org/abs/arXiv:1301.5366).

 If you are worried about this, then you are probably setting up your calculation in the wrong way.
 Especially in linear materials, the absolute magnitude of the field is useless; the only meaningful quantities are dimensionless ratios like the fractional transmission: the transmitted power relative to the transmitted power in some reference calculation.
 Almost always, you want to perform two calculations, one of which is a reference, and compute the ratio of a result in one calculation to the result in the reference.
-For nonlinear calculations, see [Units and nonlinearity in Meep](Units_and_Nonlinearity.md).
+For nonlinear calculations, see [Units and Nonlinearity](Units_and_Nonlinearity.md).

 ### How do I set the imaginary part of ε?

-If you only care about the imaginary part of ε in a narrow bandwidth around some frequency ω, you should set it by using the electric conductivity as described in [Conductivity in Meep](Materialsmd#Conductivity).
+If you only care about the imaginary part of ε in a narrow bandwidth around some frequency ω, you should set it by using the electric conductivity as described in [Conductivity](Materialsmd#Conductivity).
 If you care about the imaginary part of ε over a broad bandwidth, then for any physical material the imaginary part will be frequency-dependent and you will have to fit it to Meep's dispersive-ε support.
-See [material dispersion](Materials.md#material-dispersion).
+See [Material Dispersion](Materials.md#material-dispersion).

 Meep doesn't implement a frequency-independent complex ε.
 Not only is this not physical, but it also leads to both exponentially decaying and exponentially growing solutions in Maxwell's equations from positive- and negative-frequency Fourier components, respectively.
 Thus, it cannot be simulated in the time domain.